State and Local Government

 - Appreciate the broader concepts of citizenship, democracy, and self-governance within the American political context and better understand how to engage the political process.

-You have 3 to 9 months from your enrollment date to complete 13 lessons and three proctored exams.
+You have 3 to 9 months from your enrollment date to complete 13 online lessons and three proctored exams.

 Assignments will include quizzes after most lessons, including materials from the text and any supplemental films, readings or activities.
 There will be two midterm exams and one final exam.